-- Internship Experience Project (IEP): An individual from our postgraduate courses will work in your organisation for around 6-8 weeks to put their course theory into practice by working on your challenge.
+- In-company Experience Project (IEP): An individual from our postgraduate courses will work in your organisation for around 6-8 weeks to put their course theory into practice by working on your challenge.
 NB this will require a significant amount of face-to-face working, as we can’t let students work from home full time on this project.

 - Change Management is a project specifically for our MBA students.
 Teams will work on identifying, analysing, and evaluating options and make appropriate recommendations for change, including a suitable change management strategy.
 This project takes 4 working days with a presentation* of findings back to you on the 5th working day and a written report sent afterwards.

 *presentations can either be face-to-face or virtual depending on Covid restrictions or your availability and location.